dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 tangle of galactic superclusters.
 Intelligent life the universe across can leverage such quantum entanglement to augment the computational capacity of the Universe such that it can support infinite simulations beneath.
-In fact, there could be an economy based on the ability of intellegent life to leverage their surroundings to contribute to the sum of computation available.
+In fact, there could be a cosmic economy based on the ability of intellegent life to leverage their surroundings to contribute to the sum of computation available.

 ###